 The Internet of Things, or IoT, refers to the billions of physical devices around the world that are now connected to the internet, all collecting and sharing data.
-In today’s world, more and more things are becoming become IoT devices; lightbulbs, cars, cell phones and cameras are just a few simple examples.
+In today’s world, more and more things are becoming IoT devices; lightbulbs, cars, cell phones and cameras are just a few simple examples.
 Some facts about the rise of IoT; by the end of 2020, it is estimated that there will be more than 31 billion IoT devices connected to the internet.
 Based on the predictions of statista.com and idc.com, this number could, by 2025, rise to anywhere between 41.6 and 75.44 billion devices.
 In terms of data center resources, this technology comes with a cost.
 The more devices we connect, the more data our data centers must store, process and analyze.

 Image 2: Connected devices (billions) by year – Source: statista.com

-The Impact of IoT on data centers
+The impact of IoT on data centers

-A solution to this exponential growth in IoT could be for data centers to incease capacity ‘ad infinitum’ to satisfy demand.
-However, adding new resources and building new data centers are time-consuming and expensive processes, so consideration should first be given to the question of whether the currrent resources available to a data center are being utilized efficiently.
+A solution to this exponential growth in IoT could be for data centers to increase capacity ‘ad infinitum’ to satisfy demand.
+However, adding new resources and building new data centers are time-consuming and expensive processes, so consideration should first be given to the question of whether the current resources available to a data center are being utilized efficiently.
 For example, the average Power Usage Effectiveness (PUE) ratio for a data center in 2020 is 1.58, only marginally better than 7 years ago, according to the latest annual Uptime Institute survey.
 Secondly, if capacity expansion is required, how can this be achieved in the most efficient manner.
 A crucial aspect in the decision-making process for both questions, is being able to have detailed insight into the physical layer assets and connectivity of the data center.
 In a nutshell, being able to know exactly which assets you have, where they are located, how they are interconnected and what resources they consume.

 A solution for increasing data center operations efficiency